-The word caste has come from the Portuguese word ‘Caste’ which means breed and is intended to use for classification based on the purity of blood.
+The word caste comes from the Portuguese word ‘Caste’ which means breed and is intended to be used for classification based on the purity of blood.

 Caste is unique to India and especially to Hindu traditional society and its customs.
-It is imposed as a divine and had an extensive sanction in the society.
+It is imposed as a divine and has an extensive sanction in society.

-- The Sanskrit word for caste is ‘Varna’ which means colour.
-The caste stratification of the Indian society has its origin in the chaturvarna system.
+- The Sanskrit word for caste is ‘Varna’ which means color.
+The caste stratification in Indian society has its origin in the chaturvarna system.
 During the Vedic period, there were four Varnas or castes namely Brahmins, Kshatriyas, Vishays, and Shudras.

-- This division was based on the division of labour and occupation.
-Along with occupation, it was also denoting endogamy (marriage within one’s caste) and the notion of purity and pollution related to food restrictions, clothing, and language.
+- This division was based on the division of labor and occupation.
+Along with occupation, it also denotes endogamy (marriage within one’s caste) and the notion of purity and pollution related to food restrictions, clothing, and language.